stuartasiimwe7/Cloud-Security-Monitoring-API/README.md

 Security teams struggle to normalise, store, and query these events quickly for incident response, compliance, and threat detection.

-Existing SIEMs can be costly or slow to adapt; many orgs need a focused, API-first way to ingest and surface security-relevant events.
+Existing SIEMs can be costly or slow to adapt; many orgs need a focused, API-first way to collect and surface security‑relevant events.

 ### Task
-- Build a lightweight, API-driven service to ingest AWS CloudTrail events, persist security-relevant records, and expose them via standardised endpoints.
+- Build a lightweight, API-driven service to pull AWS CloudTrail events, persist security-relevant records, and expose them via standardised endpoints.
 - Provide a foundation that can expand to other security sources (IAM, AWS Config) and integrate with dashboards/alerting.
 - Keep it developer-friendly (NestJS/TypeScript), operationally simple (PostgreSQL + TypeORM), and secure-by-default.